On bounded depth proofs for Tseitin formulas on the grid; revisited: Switching Lemma: Proof Outline Further Preliminaries

 \subsection{Information Pieces}

-As an intermediate between~$\rho$ and the full restriction~$\sigma$ we have~$\rho$ and some information in the form of the existence or absence of edges incident to alive centers.
+As an intermediate between~$\rho$ and a full restriction~$\sigma$ we have~$\rho$ along with some information in the form of the existence or absence of edges (alive paths) incident to alive centers.
 We have the following definition.

 \begin{definition}[information piece] An \emph{information piece} is either \begin{enumerate} \item an edge $\set{v,w}$ where $v,w$ are centers in adjacent sub-squares, or \item of the form $(v, \delta, \bot)$ for a center $v$ and a direction~$\delta$, that is, $\delta$ is either \emph{left}, \emph{right}, \emph{up} or \emph{down}. \end{enumerate} The former says that there is an edge from $v$ to $w$ while the latter says that there is no edge from $v$ in direction $\delta$. \end{definition}